-For example, to turn an output constantly on, the pattern would be just 1 0.
-To flash an output on and off every half-second, the pattern would be 2 50 50.
+For example, to flash an output on and off every half-second, the pattern would be 2 50 50.

 Priorities are set on one of 6 call progress information pages.

 A call progress information page can be assigned to one or more outputs as described in section 4.5.4 above.